-Welcome to the Angus Journal’s coverage of the 2015 Range Beef Cow Symposium (RBCS), which is scheduled to be Nov.
+Welcome to the Angus Journal’s coverage of the 2015 Range Beef Cow Symposium (RBCS), which was hosted Nov.
 16-19, 2015, at The Ranch, an event center on the Larimer County Fairgrounds in Loveland, Colo.

 The event rotates between Colorado, western Nebraska, western South Dakota and Wyoming.
-Focusing on beef production issues in the Western states, the symposium regularly attracts 800-1,200 attendees and more than 80 agribusiness vendors for the three-day event.
+Focusing on beef production issues in the Western states, the symposium attracted nearly 800 attendees and more than 80 agribusiness vendors for the three-day event.

 Some new, some tradition

-This year's event features some new attractions the afternoon and evening prior to the traditional program.
-Beef Quality Assurance (BQA) coordinators for the four host states will host certification workshops beginning at 1 p.m.
+This year's event featured some new attractions the afternoon and evening prior to the traditional program.
+Beef Quality Assurance (BQA) coordinators for the four host states hosted certification workshops beginning at 1 p.m.
 Monday, Nov.
-16. Curt Pate will present a BQA stockmen and stewardship session at 3, followed by a BQA wrap-up at 5.
+16. Curt Pate presented a BQA stockmen and stewardship session at 3, followed by a BQA wrap-up at 5.

-Leachman Cattle of Colorado will host a preconvention reception and seminar at 5:30 and 6 p.m., respectively.
+Leachman Cattle of Colorado hosted a preconvention reception and seminar at 5:30 and 6 p.m., respectively.

-Also new this year is a focus on young producers, who are invited to a social Monday evening and an inspirational breakfast Tuesday morning.
+Also new this year was a focus on young producers, who were invited to a social Monday evening and an inspirational breakfast Tuesday morning.

-The traditional program begins Tuesday morning at 8:45.
-Topics range from heifer selection to consumer insights and from range management to marketing.
-See the Schedule page for full details.
+The traditional program began Tuesday morning at 8:45.
+Topics ranged from heifer selection to consumer insights and from range management to marketing.

-Evening Bull Pen Sessions are one of the most popular and unique aspects of the Range Beef Cow Symposium.
-The sessions provide time for attendees to ask specific questions of speakers and to discuss more in-depth the day's topics.
-The majority of symposium speakers will be present Tuesday or Wednesday evening following their respective presentation.
+One of the most popular and unique aspects of the Range Beef Cow Symposium, evening Bull Pen Sessions provided time for attendees to ask specific questions of speakers and to discuss more in-depth the day's topics.
+The majority of symposium speakers were present Tuesday and Wednesday evening following their respective presentation.

-Commercial displays representing many segments of the industry are an integral part of the symposium.
-Exhibitors will be present to introduce new products and discuss their product lineups.
+Commercial displays representing many segments of the industry were an integral part of the symposium.
+Exhibitors were on hand to introduce new products and discuss their product lineups.

 Editor’s Note: The articles used within this site represent a mixture of copyrights.
 If you would like to reprint or repost an article, you must first request permission of the Angus Journal by contacting the editor at 816-383-5200; 3201 Frederick Ave., Saint Joseph, MO 64506.
 Angus Journal claims copyright to this web site as presented.
 We welcome educational venues and cattlemen to link to this site as a service to their audience.